MartinRixham/Pieces/README.md

 # Pieces
-A collection of reusable UI elements build with the Datum data binding library.
+A collection of reusable UI elements built with the Datum data binding library.